Video Game: Darkest of Days

-- Invincible Minor Minion: The enemy time-traveler Opposition Agents have futuristic armor and energy shields that are invincible to your Civil War and WWI era period peashooters, so your only option is to run like hell.
-Later in the game you learn their shield frequency and are able to damage them, but they're still extremely difficult to fight when all you're carrying is a musket-loading rifle.
+- Invincible Minor Minion: The enemy time-traveler Opposition Agents have futuristic armor and energy shields that are nearly invincible to your Civil War and WWI-period peashooters, so your only option is to run like hell.
+Later in the game you learn their shield frequency and are able to damage them easier (before then they're given four times as much health), but they're still extremely difficult to fight when all you're carrying is a musket-loading rifle.

 - Kick the Dog: You can see the Opposition massacring civilians during the endgame battle in Pompeii.
 Granted, they were all going to die anyway when the volcano explodes, but still...

-- Magikarp Power: Pistols after full upgrade.
+- Magikarp Power: Pistols after being fully upgraded.
 But it's still much wiser to focus on rifles, as you will be using them most of the time.